cardstream/Prestashop-Unbranded/README.md

 	- Line 6: `<description><![CDATA[Process payments with Payment Network]]></description>` changing Payment Network to your brand name
 	- Line 7: `<author><![CDATA[Payment Network]]></author>` changing Payment Network to your brand name
 3. Replace the file `httpdocs/modules/paymentnetwork/logo.gif` with your own logo in gif format
+4. When downloading as a zip file, you can right-click and rename to remove the `Unbranded` text from the filename.

 # Installing and configuring the module